Jakob Stoustrup: Background, career, and scientific contributions

-Dr. Stoustrup has been a Member of the Swedish Research Council (Signals and Systems), of the Norwegian Research Council, of the European Research Council and of The Danish Research Council for Technology and Production Sciences.
+Stoustrup has been a Member of the Swedish Research Council (Signals and Systems), of the Norwegian Research Council, of the European Research Council and of The Danish Research Council for Technology and Production Sciences.
 He has acted as associate editor, guest editor, and editorial board member of international journals.
 At several occasions, Jakob Stoustrup has acted as plenary speaker at international conferences, and he has also acted as a General Chair for such events.
 Jakob Stoustrup has been appointed by the Institute of Electrical and Electronics Engineers, as Chairman of a Control Systems Society/Robotics & Automation Society Joint Chapter.
 In 2008, Jakob Stoustrup was elected as Chairman for a Technical Committee of the International Federation of Automatic Control, TC6.4.
 In 2011, he was appointed as a member of the Technical Board of the International Federation of Automatic Control.
 Jakob Stoustrup has extensive industrial cooperation, and has been CEO for two technological start-up companies.
 He has led numerous major research projects based on a high number of research grants and contracts.